What is Azure Data Factory (ADF)?

 Parameterization in ADF and Its Benefits

 In 2018 Microsoft released V2 of Azure Data Factory, and with this release, there were many notable changes to ADF.
 You can read about all of the changes from this release by Microsoft here.
-In this blog, we will primarily focus on exploring the ability to now create parameterized data pipelines within ADF.
+In this blog, we will primarily focus on exploring the ability to now create parameterized data pipelines within Azure Data Factory.

-Parameterization is such a notable addition to ADF because it can save a tremendous amount of time and allow for a much more flexible ETL solution, which will dramatically reduce the cost of solution maintenance and speed up the implementation of new features into existing pipelines.
+Parameterization is such a notable addition to ADF because it can save a tremendous amount of time and allow for a much more flexible Extract, Transform, Load (ETL) solution, which will dramatically reduce the cost of solution maintenance and speed up the implementation of new features into existing pipelines.
 These gains are because parameterization minimizes the amount of hard coding and increases the number of reusable objects and processes in a solution.

 To get a general grasp of how parameterization is done and how it can maximize efficiency within an ADF pipeline, let’s take a look at some typical ADF architecture diagrams when using a pipeline without parameterization and then compare them to a couple of architecture diagrams that increasingly use this added functionality.

-The diagram above is a simple example of an ADF pipeline.
+The diagram above is a simple example of an Azure Data Factory pipeline.
 In this example, we want to move a single CSV file from blob storage into a table stored in a SQL server database.
 This activity is done through an Azure Data Factory (ADF) pipeline.
 ADF pipelines consist of several parts and typically consist of linked services, datasets, and activities.